Venryx/tree-grapher/README.md

 ## Tasks

 Short term:
-* The connector-lines are not displayed.
-* There is no padding between nodes.
-* There are some hard-coded things (like the map-wide padding) that need to be un-hard-coded.
+* There are some hard-coded things (like the padding for map-ui, and vertical-spacing between nodes) that need to be un-hard-coded.
+* MS the "align with parent" option works again.
 * There's still lots of stuff from the old implementation that's not useful anymore and needs to be removed.

 Long term: